Numerical efficiency of explicit time integrators for phase-field models: Methods

+A central finite difference discretization for the second derivative of a function $u(x)$ may be obtained by adding Taylor expansions for $u(x_0+\Delta x)$ and $u(x_0-\Delta x)$ and solving for the second derivative at $x_0$.
+This yields, noting that all odd derivatives cancel,

+i.e. the standard second order finite difference, with the infinite sum at the end representing the error.
+Combine this with $\ddiffn{\phi}{x}{n} \propto \frac{1}{W^n}$ for the equilibrium profile \cref{eq:profile} away from the bulk via simple differentiation, shift indices, and we can see that the spatial discretization error scales as

-and thus, in order for the error to vanish as $\Delta x, W \to 0$, the terms $\frac{\Delta x^{2n}}{W^{2+2n}}$ need to go to zero.
+if we are sufficiently far from the bulk to ignore the case statement, with $q_n$ absorbing any remaining constants and factors depending on $n$ solely.
+Thus, in order for the error to vanish as $\Delta x, W \to 0$, the terms $\frac{\Delta x^{2n}}{W^{2+2n}}$ need to go to zero.
 For constant $W$, one obtains the usual error order if a reference solution using a sufficiently small $\Delta x$ is employed.
 However, this does not necessarily recover the sharp interface limit $W\to0$ of the free-boundary problem.
 Thus, when doing grid convergence studies, $W$ is chosen as $W=3\Delta x^{m}$ with $m = 0.4 < \frac{1}{2}$ for which the above error goes to zero for any $n$.
+This scaling essentially means that the interface becomes increasingly well-resolved as the grid spacing $\Delta x$ is reduced.
 The prefactor is chosen such that at the coarsest resolution employed we have about 9 cells in the interface.
-The error w.r.t. the sharp interface solution does not necessarily follow a simple power law, since it is the combined error of discretization and from the diffuse interface.
+Finally, note that the error w.r.t. the sharp interface solution does not necessarily follow a simple power law, since it is the combined error of discretization and from the diffuse interface.